ddlinkz/ffprobe-static-electron-react/README.md

-ffprobe-static
+ffprobe-static-electron-react
 ====

-Static binaries for `ffprobe`.
+Static binaries for `ffprobe` for use in Electron + React renderer process

 Based on <https://github.com/eugeneware/ffmpeg-static>.

 Binaries are from <http://ffmpeg.zeranoe.com/builds/>

-Modified ffprobe-static for use in an Electron + React renderer process.

 Usage
 ----